 The averaged raw spectra are shown in Figs. 1 and 2 for the spectral regions covered by the HgCdTe and InSb detectors, respectively.
 A Norton-Beer strong apodisation function has been applied to suppress any ringing around lines which are not fully resolved.
 Over nearly the entire spectral domain covered by the ACE-FTS channel fringes are larger than the noise level, so it is essential to characterise and to remove these artefacts.
-To achieve this goal, the following procedure has been applied: a predicted solar spectrum was calculated using the line-by-line model developed by Hase et al. [6] This model merges ATMOS, ground- and balloon-borne FTS measurements with theoretical modelling of the solar spectrum and is assumed to present the prior best knowledge of solar spectral features in the mid-IR (not taking into account ACE-FTS spectra).
+To achieve this goal, the following procedure has been applied: a predicted solar spectrum was calculated using the line-by-line model developed by Hase et al. [6].
+This model merges ATMOS, ground- and balloon-borne FTS measurements with theoretical modelling of the solar spectrum and is assumed to present the prior best knowledge of solar spectral features in the mid-IR (not taking into account ACE-FTS spectra).
 This predicted spectrum has been reduced in spectral resolution to match the ACE-FTS spectral response, and numerically apodized and resampled on the spectral grid defined by the ACE-FTS spectra.
 Next, the ACE-FTS raw average spectra are divided by the appropriate sections of the model spectrum.
-The resulting modified ACE spectra are shown in Figs. 3 (HgCdTe channel) and 4 (InSb channel).
+The resulting modified ACE spectra are shown in Figs. 1 (HgCdTe channel) and 2 (InSb channel), middle traces.
 All prominent solar features are removed, and the spectra are now dominated by the channel fringes, superimposed on the broadband spectral response.

 We now take advantage of the fact that the channelling signal is comprised of a number of discrete, high-frequency, (quasi-) periodic oscillations, well separated in the Fourier (interferogram) domain from the low-resolution contributions which comprise the spectral response of the measurement system.
-A smooth empirical response function is superimposed on the spectra as shown in Figures 1 and 2.
-This response function has been constructed by applying an adaptive Gaussian filter which takes into account that the spectral response shows several localized absorption troughs.
+A smooth empirical response function has been constructed by applying a Gaussian filter of variable spread to take into account that the spectral response shows several localized absorption troughs.
 Dividing the spectra with the solar features removed by the smooth empirical response function reveals the channelling disturbances, which clearly dominate over the noise level (only near the edges of the two spectral bands does the noise contribute significantly as the response of the spectrometer falls off sharply).

-A Fourier transform of this spectral pattern reveals the channelling periods as sharp spikes (Figure 3).
+A Fourier transform of this spectral pattern reveals the channelling periods as sharp spikes (Figure 3 and 4).
 The final estimate for the pure channelling contribution is constructed by applying a sum of bandpass filters matched to the frequencies of the leading channelling contributions.
+The channel fringes are removed by ratioing the measured spectrum with this purified channelling modulation.
 The channelling frequencies are provided in Tables 1 (HgCdTe) and 2 (InSb).
-As can bee seen from these tables, the HgCdTe spectral band is much more difficult to clean than the InSb band, because so many channelling frequencies are involved.
+As can be seen from these figures and tables, the HgCdTe spectral band is much more difficult to clean than the InSb band, because numerous channelling frequencies are involved.
 Nevertheless, even in the HgCdTe band the spectrum can be improved significantly.
-In Figure 4, a section of the ACE-FTS solar spectrum is shown before and after removing the channel fringes to demonstrate how effective the applied cleaning procedure is.
-In the last step, the spectral response curve is applied, leaving us with the solar transmission spectrum obtained from the ACE measurements (Figure 5).
+In Figure 5, a section of the ACE-FTS solar spectrum is shown before and after removing the channel fringes to demonstrate how effective the applied cleaning procedure is.
+In the last step, the spectral response curve is applied, leaving us with the solar transmission spectrum obtained from the ACE measurements (Figure 6).